srijs/rust-aws-lambda/README.md

 ```

 ### Deploy
-Note: These instructions will produce a MUSL binary of your rust code.
-If you are looking for non-MUSL binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda).
+*Note: These instructions will produce a static musl binary of your rust code.
+If you are looking for non-musl binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda).*

-To deploy on AWS lambda, you will need a zip file of your binary, built against amazonlinux with MUSL.
-A docker file is provided as an example, which will work for single project binaries that need OpenSSL.
-It is based off of [rust-musl-builder](https://github.com/emk/rust-musl-builder).
+To deploy on AWS lambda, you will need a zip file of your binary built against amazonlinux.
+A Dockerfile is provided as an example and will work for single project binaries that need OpenSSL.
+The Dockerfile is based off of [rust-musl-builder](https://github.com/emk/rust-musl-builder).

     docker pull amazonlinux
     docker build --force-rm -t aws-lambda:latest --build-arg SRC=example -f docker/dockerfile .
     docker run -v /tmp/artifacts:/export --rm aws-lambda:latest

-Create your lambda function, uploading your zip file.
-Change your runtime to `go 1.x` and set your handler function to the name of your application as defined in your Cargo.toml.
+Build your lambda function and upload your zip file.
+Change the lambda runtime to `go 1.x` and set the handler function to the name of your application as defined in your `Cargo.toml`.

+#### SSL considerations

-If using SSL functionality (e.g. rusoto), add the following environment variables
+If your binary requires SSL (e.g. [`rusoto`](https://github.com/rusoto/rusoto)), add the following environment variables:

     SSL_CERT_DIR=/etc/ssl/certs
     SSL_CERT_FILE=/etc/ssl/certs/ca-bundle.crt

 If you are still running into SSL issues, you may need to modify your application per https://github.com/emk/rust-musl-builder#making-openssl-work.

+#### `error_chain`

-If you are using `error_chain` in your rust code, you will also have to disable default features for a musl build.
-Add the following to your Cargo.toml
+In general we suggest you use the [`failure`](https://github.com/rust-lang-nursery/failure) crate for error handling.
+If you are instead using [`error_chain`](https://github.com/rust-lang-nursery/error-chain) in your rust code, you will also have to disable default features to use the example musl Dockerfile.
+Add the following to your `Cargo.toml`:

-    #Error chain users will have to disable default-features for musl
     [dependencies.error-chain]
     version = "~0.12"
     default-features = false